-So the virus described on this website had a low prevalence in the human population at the time I caught it.
-Obviously I have no precise information, but just as a starting point for calculation, let us assume that only say 1 in 10,000 people in the United States had this virus at the beginning of 2010.
+So the virus described on this website had low prevalence in the human population at the time I caught it.
+Obviously I have no precise information, but just as a starting point for calculation, let us assume that only say 1 in 10,000 people in the United States or Europe had this virus at the beginning of 2010.
 Taking the US population as of the order of 300 million, this equates to around 30,000 people infected in the US in 2010.
 This is just to give us a very approximate initial prevalence figure to work with.

 Now, my own observations on my local group of infectees indicate that on average, a person infected with this virus goes on to infect around 3 more people within the first year or so, but after that period, my guess is not many more people get infected from this first person (since the sore throat and sinus/nasal infection clear up to a degree after around a year, and may therefore shed less viral particles).